Leikaab/apiconfig/.roo/rules-orchestrator/rules.md

 5.  **Transparency:** Keep the user informed about the overall progress, the current subtask being executed, the mode responsible, and the outcome of each step.
 6.  **Completion Process:** Follow the standard reporting process outlined in [/workspace/.roo/rules/reporting.md](/workspace/.roo/rules/reporting.md).
 This involves attempting a project board update (see [/workspace/.roo/rules/project_board.md](/workspace/.roo/rules/project_board.md) for details) followed by using the `attempt_completion` tool.
 7.  **Completion:** Report the final success or failure of the overall task using `attempt_completion`.
+8.  **`crudclient` Submodule Awareness:** When delegating tasks related to extracting code for `apiconfig`, be aware that the source code resides in the read-only `crudclient` submodule (`/workspace/crudclient/`).
+Ensure delegated modes (like `sr-code-python`) are instructed to consult the file mapping in `/workspace/.roo/rules/apiconfig-project-plan.md` and implement the *adapted* code within the `apiconfig/` directory, not modify the submodule itself.

 **Specific Workflows:**

 *   **Implementing `apiconfig` Components:** Delegate tasks like implementing authentication strategies, configuration providers, or utility functions according to the `apiconfig-project-plan.md`.
-Ensure delegation uses the detailed guidance from the referenced `.md` files (01, 02, 03).
+Ensure delegation uses the detailed guidance from the referenced `.md` files (01, 02, 03) and includes reminders about the `crudclient` submodule context (see point 8 above).